|Istanbul, Istanbul, Turkey|

 (projects i'm involved in)

-Posted by Jennifer Gaudet 7 months ago
+Posted by Jennifer Gaudet over 1 year ago

 We're getting ready for our 2nd year of planting our veggi garden on our roof-top.